Etheryte/vue-auto-dropzone/README.md

 # vue-auto-dropzone (beta)

 A [Dropzone.js](https://www.dropzonejs.com) component for Vue.
-Full library coverage, improved Typescript support, slots, and more.
+Typescript support, native slots, and more.

 ## Installation
 ```sh